rappasoft/laravel-livewire-tables/docs/datatable/styling.md

 ### setThAttributes

-Set a list of attributes to override on the th elements
+Set a list of attributes to override on the th elements.
+Note: If you are using Bulk Actions, then the th for Bulk Actions is [styled separately](../bulk-actions/customisations).

 ```php
 public function configure(): void